> FAQ - Frequently asked questions

 All electronic devices must be switched off when placed in your hand luggage under the seat or in the overhead compartment.

 Can I bring food or liquids in my hand luggage children's apps to download?

 Liquids, gel and liquid-like substances are only allowed in hand luggage if they are packet in a container with a max. volume of 100 ml (1 dl).

 You can have more than one container, but no more than you can pack in a clear plastic bag with a volume of one (1) liter which you have to be able to close.

 These rules apply to e.g. following food:

-- Spreadable products like butter, margarine, peanutbutter, marmelade, jam, Nutella etc.
+- Spreadable products like butter, margarine, peanut butter, marmalade, jam, Nutella etc.

-- Partially spreadable products like ketchup, mustard, mayonaise, yoghurt etc.
+- Partially spreadable products like ketchup, mustard, mayonnaise, yoghurt etc.

-- Canned products like marinated herring, mackarel in tomatoe sauce etc.
+- Canned products like marinated herring, macharel in tomato sauce etc.